alexmiddeleer/dailies/README.md

 # dailies

-A serverless minimalist web-app for crossing off items from your daily todo list.
+A serverless minimalist web-app written with Vue 2 for crossing off items from a daily todo list.

 ## Project setup
 ```